patching...

 Following an incident where a Muslim woman from Ballwin was forced to remove her head scarf at the St. Louis County jail, columnist Ghazala Hayat writes that law enforcement need a finer understanding of Muslim culture.

 The Ballwin woman was jailed after being arrested by St. Louis County Police in January because of a warrant related to an unregistered vehicle.
-Once at the jail, the woman reportedly was forced to remove her head scarf, also called a hijab, which prompted backlash from the St. Louis chapter of the Council on American-Islamic Relations.
-County representatives later met with the council, and both parties were confident certain security procedures could be altered to avoid conflict with religious preferences, though the details of those changes have not been reported.
+Once at the jail, the woman reportedly was forced to remove her head scarf, also called a hijab, from the St. Louis chapter of the Council on American-Islamic Relations.
+County representatives , and both parties were confident certain security procedures could be altered to avoid conflict with religious preferences, though the details of those changes have not been reported.

 In a column published this week in the St. Louis Post-Dispatch, Hayat said many non-Muslims misunderstand the principles behind hijabs, which oftentimes are misconstrued by westerners as a sign of oppression: